Jeffrey-Sardina/cod-trachtais/my_code/nótaí/leabhar_nótaí.md

 For running on full datasets:
 - in all cases 2 partitions were used, except in bioportal which used 3 (in progress) (as before)

+## 23-06-2021
+Notes from talk with Fabrizio Orlandi:
+    take a look at dataset profiling
+    if you use a lot of literals, this affects performance negatively I had observed this in my work so far as well do you read literal content?
+This can change things I do not, and should mention this in my write up how regular are graph patterns?
+        star shapes (one node, many relations to sinks) can lower performance in generalizing.
+Did not meat other ML Possibly since graph structure was not used, when that is the point of KGEs why are max values rather than means / quartiles the best preedictors for r1? he was not sure what this effect occured worth exploring
+    Analysis point: Measure diff vs no partitions?
+    Metrics to take a look at (more complex) centrality
+        page rank